FATac/fatac.github.com/source/configuration.rst

 Step 3: Data mapping
 ------------------------------

-Data "mapping.json" (placed in json/mapping folder) is a must-have specification file that defines what ontology data must be indexed in solr, and how it must be done.
+Data "mapping.json" (placed in json/mapping folder) is a must-have specification file that defines what ontology data must be indexed in Solr, and how this must be done.
 Data mapping is not a simple direct Owl to Solr mapping.
 It must be defined in a way that it later can be used for specific object domain searches (See Step 4), and provide additional information of the field nature to get Solr treating the data properly.

-Let's say we have the Person class defined in our Ontology, and that we want to indexate a couple of useful person data such as: name, biography, date of birth and birth place.
+Let's say we have the Person class defined in our Ontology, and that we want to indexate several useful person data such as: name, biography, date of birth and birth place.
 Person indexation should be specified this way:

 ::